Waize-95/Show-n-Tell-fibonacci-Calculator/README.md

 ways of understanding and manipulating quantum systems.
 It could also in- spire further research into the connections between mathematics and physics, potentially leading to new technologies and applications.
+3 Fibonacci Sequence in Magnetic Resonance
+Recent studies have shown that the Fibonacci sequence can influence magnetic resonance in certain materials.
+In these studies, scientists created artificial struc- tures where the atomic spacing followed the Fibonacci sequence.
+They observed that this unique arrangement could control the magnetic and electrical proper- ties of the material in unexpected ways.
+One groundbreaking experiment used a laser pulse sequence that followed the Fibonacci pattern.

 * BSCS 24131 Muhammad Asif